-Menopause itself is not associated with an increased risk of developing cancer.
-However, the rates of many cancers, including ovarian cancer, do increase with age.
-In addition, some of the drugs used to manage menopausal symptoms may increase or decrease a person's cancer risk.
+Menopause itself is not linked to a higher risk of developing cancer.
+But the rates of many cancers, including ovarian cancer, do rise with age.
+What's more, some of the drugs used to manage menopausal symptoms may raise or lower a person's cancer risk.

 What Is Ovarian Cancer?

 Ovarian cancer is a malignant tumor that develops in a woman's ovaries.
-Ovarian cancer is the fourth leading cause of cancer deaths among women.
-It most often occurs in women who are older than 50; according to the American Cancer Society, over half of those diagnosed with ovarian cancer are age 60 or older.
+It's the fourth leading cause of cancer deaths among women.
+It most often occurs in women who are older than 50.
+Over half of those diagnosed with ovarian cancer are 60 or older, according to the American Cancer Society.

 When found in its earliest stages, over 90% of women treated for ovarian cancer will live longer than 5 years.
-Unfortunately, early ovarian cancer is hard to detect.
-Many cases of ovarian cancer are found after the cancer has spread to other organs.
-In these cases, the cancer is much more difficult to treat and cure.
+Early ovarian cancer is hard to detect, though.
+Many cases are found after the cancer has spread to other organs.
+In these cases, the cancer is much harder to treat and cure.

 What Causes Ovarian Cancer?

-The cause of ovarian cancer is not yet known.
-You have an increased risk of ovarian cancer if you:
+The cause is unknown, but you have a higher risk of developing ovarian cancer if you:

 - Have never been pregnant

-Studies show that women who have had children, who breastfeed, or who use oral contraceptives (birth control pills) are less likely to develop ovarian cancer.
-These factors decrease the number of times a woman ovulates, and studies suggest that reducing the number of ovulations during a woman's lifetime may lower the risk of ovarian cancer.
+Studies show that women who've had children, who breastfeed, or who use birth control pills are less likely to develop this cancer.
+These factors decrease the number of times a woman ovulates, and studies suggest reducing that number during a woman's lifetime may lower the risk of ovarian cancer.

-Menopause itself does not cause ovarian cancer.
-But studies have linked long-term estrogen replacement therapy (more than 10 years) to an increased risk of ovarian cancer.
+Menopause itself does not cause ovarian cancer, but studies have linked long-term estrogen replacement therapy (more than 10 years) to an increased risk of this cancer.
 Women should discuss the risks and benefits of this type of hormone therapy with their doctor.